-Appendix A reflects the high-level operational process flow and critical steps required for a party to resign as broker-dealer of record only.
-It is anticipated that, in the majority of cases, an intermediary will be the party resigning as broker-dealer of record, and the fund's limited purpose broker-dealer, or no brokerdealer at all, will be associated with the account going forward.
+Appendix A reflects the high-level operational process flow and critical steps required for a party to resign as broker-dealer of record only in mutual fund and 529 plan accounts.
+It is anticipated that, in most cases, an intermediary will be the party resigning as broker-dealer of record, and the fund's limited purpose broker-dealer, or no broker-dealer at all, will be associated with the account going forward.
 However, there may be instances where the intermediary will want to pull an account on the fund's books and records into its omnibus position (e.g., the intermediary is placing the shareholder into its advisory platform).
 In such circumstances, the fund's limited purpose broker-dealer will be the entity resigning as broker-dealer of record.
 Therefore, the high-level process flow provided in Appendix A and the considerations outlined below are intended to cover both situations.